edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 ### Issues with not knowing when the Act phase of the test is done

-The problem is that you only want to do your asserts when the Hosted Service has finished it's work for your given test scenario.
+The problem is that you only want to do your asserts when the Hosted Service has finished its work for your given test scenario.
 With this in mind, your basic test layout would be:

 * Configure any mocks required and inject them in the test server
 * Start the test server